Beyond fragmented dopant dynamics in quantum spin lattices: Robust localization and non-Gaussian diffusion: Towards two-dimensional lattices

-Finally, in the presence of spin-exchange processes we have no reason to believe that the high-temperature behavior should change qualitatively as we go to two dimensions.
-Indeed, as a first small step towards the full 2D behavior, we saw that the inclusion of transversal hopping, $t_\perp > 0$, had no \emph{qualitative} impact on the motion.
+Finally, in the presence of spin-exchange processes it is unclear whether the nature of the high-temperature behavior will change qualitatively as we go to two dimensions.
+Indeed, as a hint towards the full 2D behavior, we saw in Sec.~\ref{sec.spin_exchange_rung_hopping} that the inclusion of transversal hopping, $t_\perp > 0$, had no \emph{qualitative} impact on the dopant motion, as non-Gaussian behavior is still observed.
 Moreover, it seems that exactly the same processes will be available both in the ladder and in the full 2D case.
-We, therefore, strongly believe that this will remain true even as more legs of the ladder are added and even in the true 2D limit.
-One plausible scenario, however, is that the parameter regime supporting sub-diffusive motion decreases as more legs of the ladder are added and that eventually only the diffusive regime for any nonzero spin-exchange, $\alpha > 0$, remains.
+However, as more legs are added to the ladder, it is possible that the strong deviation from Gaussian diffusion may eventually fade towards more conventional Gaussian transport.
+We give evidence of this phenomenology in Fig.~\ref{fig:multilegged_spin_ladder}, in which we investigate the spin dynamics in $151\times N_y$ cylindrical lattices for $N_y = 3,4$\footnote{$N_y=2$ is a strip with open boundary conditions in the short direction, while $N_y>2$ are cylinders with periodic boundary conditions in the short direction.}.
+In particular, we calculate the spin rung distribution $S(x,\tau) = \braket{\hat{S}^z(x,\tau)\hat{S}^z(x_0,0)}$, where we in analogy to our analysis in Sec.~\ref{sec.spin_exchange} define the rung operator $\hat{S}^z(x,0) = \sum_{y = 0}^{N_y}\hat{S}^z((x,y),0)$.
+From this, we calculate the rms distance dynamics according to Eq.~\eqref{eq.spin_rms_dynamics} for a weak spin exchange of $\alpha = 0.08$ for which we found deviations from Gaussianity for $N_y=2$.
+We find that diffusion persists in all three investigated cases [Fig.~\ref{fig:multilegged_spin_ladder}(a)] and that each retains a non-Gaussian self-similar scaling [Fig.~\ref{fig:multilegged_spin_ladder}(b)].
+For the ``most'' two-dimensional case of $N_y = 4$, we additionally find that the scaling function is well-described by a sum of just two Gaussian distributions,